okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/email-customization/customize-email-templates/index.md

 > **Note:** Some templates listed in the [variables tables](https://help.okta.com/en/prod/okta_help_CSH.htm#ext-expression-language) may not appear in your org.
 To obtain these templates, contact [Okta Support](https://support.okta.com/help/s/?_ga=2.17747641.1660906902.1597076228-1076744453.1575496867).

-### Customize your org's templates by using Velocity Templating Language (VTL)
+### Enhanced email macros
 <ApiLifecycle access="ea" />

 #### Overview of what this EA feature enables

 This Early Access (EA) feature provides customers with the functionality to customize the email templates, which Okta provides, that allows them to send email notifications to their end users.
-It changes the underlying email templating engine to Velocity so that you can use the syntax of the Velocity Templating Language (VTL) to customize your org's email templates.
-In addition to the new syntax, which provides enhanced conditional logic, some org attributes and access are provided to all attributes in the Okta [User Profile object](/docs/reference/api/users/#profile-object).
+It changes the underlying email templating engine to Velocity so that you can use the syntax of the [Velocity Templating Language (VTL)](https://velocity.apache.org/) to customize your org's email templates.
+In addition to the new Velocity syntax, which provides enhanced conditional logic, You can now use all the attributes in the Okta [User Profile object](/docs/reference/api/users/#profile-object) as well as some of the org attributes.

 ##### What this EA feature doesn't enable